onlyjazz/flask-docs/docs/apiflows.md

     Reminder!
 If you don’t set any filters field you will get all records.

 ### /flask/crf/create-CRF-and-insert-data
-This API creates CRF in existing event and insert data
+This API creates a CRF in an existing event and inserts data into the CRF.

 !!!example ""